marcelofinamorvieira/DatoContentLink/README.md

-  baseEditingUrl: string;   // required environment?: string;     // optional environment slug for diagnostics + deep links root?: ParentNode;        // restrict scanning/observation to a subtree (default: document) };
+  baseEditingUrl: string;   // required environment?: string;     // optional environment slug for diagnostics + deep links root?: ParentNode;        // restrict scanning/observation to a subtree (default: document) debug?: boolean;          // expose debug attributes for in-browser inspection (default: false) };
 ```

 Returns a disposer that removes overlays, observers, and generated attributes.

 > **SPA note:** call the disposer on route changes if you mount/unmount the preview surface manually.

+### Debug inspection toggle

+Pass `debug: true` to stamp additional diagnostics on every editable element and any explicit `data-datocms-edit-url` you authored yourself.
+The library adds:

+- `data-datocms-debug="on"`
+- `data-datocms-debug-reason` (`"stega"` when derived from steganographic payloads, `"explicit"` for attributes you authored)
+- `data-datocms-debug-url` (the resolved deep link)
+- `data-datocms-debug-info` (JSON payload with the decoded metadata)

+These attributes make it easy to inspect the resolved editing info directly in DevTools.
+They are removed automatically when you call the disposer returned by `enableDatoVisualEditing`.

 ### `withContentLinkHeaders(fetchLike)`